 Cash will no longer be accepted at the Keyser Avenue and Clark's Summit Barriers, as Pennsylvania is moving to an open-road tolling system.
 If you use these barriers and do not have an E-ZPass or compatible toll pass, you will receive an invoice for your tolls.

-The Pennsylvania Turnpike uses the following 'Class' definitions for vehicles:
+The Pennsylvania Turnpike uses the following class definitions for vehicles:

 Additionally, tolls on the Pennsylvania Turnpike are calculated based on the number of axles for your vehicle.
-When counting axles, make certain to count the axles with wheels on the ground, including any axles on trailers you may be towing.

 When calculating a toll, the following options will be available in the calculator's drop-down menu: